 Best Fonts for Print

 When designing and printing business cards or other marketing materials, be mindful of space.
 Some typefaces are fat and full like Franklin Gothic and will take up a significant amount of space.
-There are times where there isn’t a lot of space available and including these fonts may be challenging.
+There are times when there isn’t a lot of space available and including these fonts may be challenging.
 Other fonts can be thin and narrow such as Didot and can be a better choice when there is little space.
-The information on your printed piece is generally the primary focus, and it’s key to make a lasting first impression.
+The information on your printed piece is generally the primary focus, and it’s key to making a lasting first impression.
 Make sure that the fonts you choose are both visually exciting and comprehensible to your audience.

 Looking to find free fonts?
 We’ve listed a few sites that offer free fonts for download.